sylwiakubicz/books-tracker-app/README.md

 > **NOTE:**
 > This method works only if the application is hosted online and the link is provided by the developers.

-### Method 2: Using an existing hosted backend database
+### Method 2: Testing the application locally using GitHub

 1. **Clone the repository from GitHub**